Before you lead adults,

 The first orbit of the Harmonics Campus — Sabah, Malaysia, 2029.

-AntiFragile makes it last.
+AntiFragile makes your school last.

 Insan Adib carries it forward.You're a school leader.
 A founder.